2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-push-to-github.md

 Yeah, that's a lot easier.
 Despite that, I find myself frequently using the command lines just to stay sharp.
 I like to know what I'm doing and if you do it a lot it's almost as fast as using the visual interface.

+{% include figure image_path="/assets/images/posts/github-webpublicrepo-after-push.png" caption="And if you check your GitHub repo, the new files will be there." alt="GitHub repo after publish" %}

 ## What About the Friggin' Website?

 Yeah, I know.
 We keep *not* creating a website.
 Don't worry, that's [next]({% post_url /learn/web/static-web-app/procedures/2024-02-28-github-actions %}).